dagger/dagger/docs/zenith/developer/python/419481-quickstart.md

 ## Step 2: Prepare the development environment

 :::note
-This step can be skipped if there's no need for IDE support.
-It's not necessary for execution as experienced in the previous step.
+If you don't need IDE support, you can skip this step.
 :::

-When you open `src/main.py` in your IDE it may complain that it doesn't recognize the `dagger` module so let's install the Python SDK in a [virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments) from the generated `./sdk` directory:
+When opening the generated `src/main.py` in an IDE, it may throw an error or a warning on account of not recognizing the `dagger` module.
+To resolve this, install the Python SDK in a [virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments) from the generated `./sdk` directory, as shown below:

 ```sh
 python -m venv .venv